thecarpetjasp/Artificial-Intelligence-Number-Recognition-Neural-Network/README.md

 # Artificial Intelligence for Number Recognition
 ## About

-This is a neural network created from scratch by TheCarpetJasp.
+This is a neural network created from scratch by Jack Carter.

 This model can correctly predict hand drawn numbers from images.
 It was trained on a sample of 1,300+ images with a 100% accuracy and a loss value of 0.01.